Black-yellow-white flag of the Russian Empire: History

 The combination of black, yellow, and white colours was first noted at the beginning of the 18th century under Peter the Great on his ship's standard (this flag indicated the personal presence of the sovereign on a warship): on the yellow cloth was placed a black two-headed eagle with white maps of the four seas in its beaks and claws.
 Officially, the coat of arms of the Russian Empire were designated under Empress Catherine I in the decree of the Senate of 11 March 1726 on the manufacture of a new state seal, the Russian coat of arms was described as "a black eagle with outstretched wings in a yellow field".
-In the second half of the 1850s, under the leadership of Bernhard Karl von Koehne, who became the head of the Heraldry Department of the Governing Senate in June 1857, carried out a large-scale reform of Russian heraldry and the proposal for revising the state colours of the Russian Empire was also raised.
+In the late 1850s Bernhard Karl von Koehne, who became the head of the Heraldry Department of the Governing Senate in June 1857, carried out a large-scale reform of Russian heraldry and the proposal for revising the state colours of the Russian Empire was also raised.
 On 11 June 1858, at the initiative of Koehne, by decree of Emperor Alexander II, a new flag with the "emblem colours" was approved.
 The scope of application of the new flag was limited: it was intended primarily for decorating buildings, streets and squares on solemnities.
 White-blue-red tricolours continued to fly on commercial and other civil ships, while embassies and consulates of the Russian Empire had their own flags with a special pattern.

 In the same year, the printing house of the Third Section of His Imperial Majesty's Own Chancellery published the work of General Alexander Petrowitsch Jasykow On Russian State Colour, which justifies the idea that the national colours of Russia should correspond to the colours of the state coat of arms, which Jasykow states is black, gold and white.
 Initially approved by the emperor, the black-yellow-white flag was called the "coat of arms of the people's flag".
 Currently, in Russian historiography, this flag is recognised as the first officially approved state flag of the Russian Empire (albeit the white-blue-red flag was the de facto national flag pre-1858).
 On 1 January 1865, by his nominal decree, Alexander II established the medal "For the pacifying of the Polish rebellion of 1863–1864", the colours of the ribbon of which – black, gold and white – were called "state colours".
-Subsequently, black-yellow-white colours were used in the creation of the coats of arms of the Bessarabian and Kutaisi provinces (approved in 1878 and 1870 respectively).
+Subsequently, black-yellow-white colours were used in the creation of the coats of arms of the Bessarabian and Kutaisi provinces—these were approved in 1878 and 1870, respectively.